Hailing from Yealink’s T4S series, the T42S is one rock-solid 12-line IP phone. This phone embodies all that the company is about.

-Also, there’s an option to take a call while being in a call.
+Also, there’s an option to take a call while on a call.
 By clicking the ‘answer’ soft key while the second call is incoming, the T42 will automatically put the first one on hold.

-Similarly, starting a conference call while already in a call is a one-click task as well
+I am similarly, starting a conference call while already on a call is also a one-click task.

 The volume button at the bottom is also adaptable.
 When pressed during a call, the button adjusts the call volume.
 If pressed outside a call, it would adjust the ring volume.

 These contextual keys are much taken for granted at this point but are still of incredible utility.